ravikiran-m-p/Alarm/README.md

 ## Browser Audio Restriction
 Browsers do not allow websites to play sound automatically without user interaction.
 This is a privacy and spam control rule.

+Because of this, the alarm sound will not start on its own unless the user has clicked or tapped on the page first.
+After the first user interaction (like clicking the “Add Alarm” button), sounds can play automatically for the rest of the session.